2018 NFL Mock Draft

 Team Needs: OL, CB

 2018 NFL Mock Draft, Seahawks: Derrius Guice, RB, LSU

 Seattle needs to reinvigorate their run game, and that does not mean more from their QB.
 Their offensive line has been a mess for a few years now.
 As much as Seattle has been castigated for this issue, it is not for a lack of trying.
 For the amount of success as they have had in drafting guys in the secondary, they have had that much failure with drafting offensive linemen.
 What they probably need to do is listen to every not-clever business meeting leader and Keep It Simple Stupid.
 Innovation can be highly overrated, and if they can just go back to more traditional concepts with offensive line play, they should finally stabilize that unit.
 They don’t need to panic and overreach for offensive linemen, however, just go back to more tried and true concepts.
 With that being said, getting a dynamic, powerful running back would be a big step getting them back to what brought them success only a few years ago.

 Team Needs: OL, DT, WR, TE

-2018 NFL Mock Draft, Cowboys: Christian Wilkins, DT, Clemson
+2018 NFL Mock Draft, Cowboys: Maurice Hurst, DT, Michigan

 The Cowboys’ offensive line was just not the same this year, but some of that was injuries and developing chemistry.
 They have enough key pieces that they don’t have to panic and address the position early in the draft.
 With three of their five positions locked down, they should be looking to add two offensive linemen through the draft and another in free agency and then let the competition unfold.
 They have found their edge guys on the defensive line, but have a big need in the middle.
 They also will need to find a WR and TE to replace key players at the end of their careers.